How We Help You Treat Depression

 Depression certainly gets a person’s attention and should serve as an opportunity to slow down and take stock—to figure out what is going well and what might need to change in one’s life.
 It is also an opportunity to learn new skills.

-The therapists at Russell & Associates know that research has identified that depression looks different in children than adult depression; and depression in men frequently looks different than depression in women.
+The therapists at Russell & Associates know that research has identified that depression looks different in children than adults; and depression in men frequently looks different than depression in women.

-The most important message here is that it is key to reach out for help for treatment for depression from a trained therapist and reach out to your social network for support.
+The most important message here is that it is key to reach out for help for depression therapy from a trained therapist and reach out to your social network for support.
 Help is available and the sooner help is accessed the less the life impact of depression.